Jashanbrar21/HIT137-Group-Assignment-3/README.md

 in Question 2
 - for shooting: F key
-- for jump spacebar
+- for jump: spacebar
-- for movement side arrow keys
+- for movement: side arrow keys